LucasAntonsen/SENG-440/README.md

 \end{bmatrix}
 = QR$$

-After implementing the program using MGSO, we performed the following optimizations to improve the efficiency of the program:
+After implementing the program using MGSO, we performed the following optimizations in the order below to improve the efficiency of the program:

 - Loop unrolling
 - For loop optimization